anmoljain16/anmoljain16/README.md

 - WordPress
 - Wix

-## Introduction
-I am a proficient full stack developer with expertise in a wide range of technologies.
-My skills span front-end and back-end development, UI/UX design, and database management.
-Through my experience and continuous learning, I have gained proficiency in building responsive web applications that provide seamless user experiences.

 ## Languages and Frameworks
 I am well-versed in HTML/CSS for creating elegant and responsive user interfaces.
 My JavaScript skills enable me to develop interactive and dynamic web applications.
 I am also proficient in utilizing frameworks such as BootStrap, jQuery, ReactJS, Vite, NodeJS, and ExpressJS to streamline the development process and enhance the functionality of my projects.